imujtaba8488/package_im_stepper/README.md

 * __Important:__ The `direction` argument controls whether the stepper is displayed horizontally or vertically.
 A horizontal IconStepper can be wrapped within a Column with no issues.
 However, if wrapped within a row, it _must also be_ wrapped within the built-in _Expanded_ widget.
 The same applies to the vertical IconStepper.

-* Icon, Image, and Number Steppers fire the `onStepReached(int index)` callback, which provides the index of the Step that is reached.
-This callback can be used to control the widget that appears when a specific step is reached.
+* __Validation:__ To enable validation before the next step is reached, set the `steppingEnabled` property to an appropriate value in a `StatefulWidget`.

+* __Controlling Steppers:__ todo: provide description of activeStep, minSteps and maxSteps.

 * To customize the color, border, etc., wrap a stepper widget inside a `Container` and specify it's `decoration` argument.

-* __Validation:__ To enable validation before the next step is reached, set the `steppingEnabled` property to an appropriate value in a `StatefulWidget`.

-* To control the Icon, Image, or the Number from external buttons, etc., use the `Foo.externallyControlled()` constructor and call `goNext` and `goPrevious` controlled by two variables in a `StatefulWidget` within a `setState` call.
-For further information see example [here](https://pub.dev/packages/im_stepper/example).

 ## IconStepper